Abdul Wali Khan: Early life

-Wali Khan was born on 11 January 1917, to a family of local landlords in the town of Utmanzai in Charsadda district of the North-West Frontier province of the then British Raj.
+Wali Khan was born on 11 January 1917, to a Muḥammadzay Pashtun family of local landlords in the town of Utmanzai in Charsadda district of the North-West Frontier province of what was then undivided India.
 His father, Abdul Ghaffar Khan (Bacha Khan), was a prominent Pashtun Nationalist and founder of the pacifist Khudai Khidmatgar ("Volunteer" in Pashto) movement.
 His mother, Mehar Qanda Khan, belonged to the nearby Razar village, and married Bacha Khan in 1912; she died during the flu pandemic after World War I.

 Wali Khan, the second of three sons, received his early education from the Azad Islamia School in Utmanzai.
 In 1922, this school became part of a chain of schools his father had formed during his social reform activities.
 It was from this network of schools that the Khudai Khidmatgar movement developed, eventually challenging British authority in the North-West Frontier Province (now Khyber Pakhtunkhwa) through non-violent protests and posing one of the most serious challenges to British rule in the region.

+As a child he acted in a play, Dray Yatemaan (Three Orphans), the first ever Pashto stage drama, written in 1924 by Abdul Akbar Khan, an associate of his father and a pioneer of Pashto revolutionary poetry, playing an orphan alongside his brother Abdul Ghani Khan.

 In May 1930, Wali Khan narrowly escaped being killed during a military operation by the British Indian Army against his home village.
 In 1933, he attended the famous Colonel Brown Cambridge School in Dehra Dun.
 He did not pursue further education because of recurring problems with his eyesight, which led to him wearing glasses for the rest of his life.

 Despite his pacifist upbringing, as a young freedom fighter, Wali Khan seemed exasperated with the pacifism advocated by his father.
 He was to later explain his frustration to Gandhi, in a story he told Muklaika Bannerjee, "If the cook comes to slaughter this chicken's baby, is non-violence on the part of the chicken likely to save the younger life?"
 The story ended with a twinkle in his eye when he remembered Gandhiji's reply, "Wali, you seem to have done more research on violence than I have on non-violence."
 His first wife died in 1949 while Wali Khan was in prison.
 In 1954, he married Nasim Wali Khan, the daughter of an old Khudai Khidmatgar activist.